hatulmadan1/JetBrainsInternshipTask/README.md

 Method `public ApiRespond ProcessRequest(int departmentId)` processes requests.
 It returns an object of `ApiRespond` class, which contains the following fields and methods:
 * `public int DepartmentId` - department number for which this answer is given
-* `public bool EternalCycle` - information about whether the configuration contains an eternal loop on the way
+* `public bool EternalCycle` - does configuration contain an eternal loop on the way or not
 * `public bool IsVisited` - is the department visited or not
 * `public List<List<int>> UncrossedStumps` - the list of all possible sets of uncrossed stumps